 USA.
-James Buchanan was President of the United States of America, elected 4 March 1857.
+James Buchanan was the incumbent President of the United States of America, elected on 4 March 1857.

 USA.
-John Cabell Breckinridge was Vice-President of the United States of America, elected 4 March 1857.
+John Cabell Breckinridge was the incumbent Vice-President of the United States of America, elected on 4 March 1857.

 USA.
 Jeremiah Sullivan Black was Secretary of Secretary of State, appointed 17 December 1860.

 USA.
 Joseph Holt was interim Secretary of War, deputising for John Buchanan Floyd, appointed on 31 December 1860.

 USA.
 Isaac Toucey was Secretary of the Navy, appointed 7 March 1857.

 USA.
 Edwin McMasters Stanton was Attorney-General, appointed 30 December 1860.